alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Installing_SLES_on_Nvidia_DPU.md

-# Installing SLES on Nvidia DPU
+# Installing SLES or SL Micro on Nvidia DPU

 **EXPERIMENTAL, PROOF OF CONCEPT.
 Don't use as the official reference**